-Key Populations Uganda in collaboration with Kuchushiners Uganda will be hosting a valentines day fundraising event, where the proceeds from the event will cater for the young LGBTIQ taking on skilling from institutes and rejuvenating the already dilapidated Kuchu home housing those rejected by their parents, and the homeless youths due to their sexuality, here we share a few tips for all youths more so the LGBTIQ and sex workers categories as our major focus, drawing down a few tips on how to reduce the risk of getting HIV/AIDS as the KPs are the most at risk Populations.
+Key Populations Uganda in collaboration with Kuchushiners Uganda will be hosting a valentines day fundraising event, where the proceeds from the event will cater for the young Marginalized taking on skilling from institutes and rejuvenating the already dilapidated Kuchu home housing those rejected by their parents, and the homeless youths due to their sexuality, here we share a few tips for all youths more so the Marginalized and sex workers categories as our major focus, drawing down a few tips on how to reduce the risk of getting HIV/AIDS as the KPs are the most at risk Populations.

 Through this fundraising event we will carry out awareness, as partnership with many health providers, who will give voluntary HIV testing during the event and other Non profits have come up to distribute condoms and availing in place placards showing information on how one can protect themselves from HIV /AIDS and how the positive persons can live a responsible life coupled with inspiring others to protect themselves.

 Anyone can get HIV, but you can take steps to protect yourself from HIV infection, through the following:

 Get tested and know your partner’s HIV status.
 Talk to your partner about HIV testing and get tested before you have sex.

 Have less risky sex.
 HIV is mainly spread by having anal or vaginal sex without a condom or without taking medicines to prevent or treat HIV.

 Use condoms.
 Use a condom correctly every time you have vaginal, anal, or oral sex.